Angry Harry

 Generally speaking, western governments purposely exclude from the 'domestic violence' data - and from the law - all those behaviours that women tend to use in order to aggress against men, and they purposely include - and exaggerate wildly - all those behaviours that men tend to use in order to aggress against women.

-Indeed, if the genders were judged on a level playing field, it is quite clear from the evidence that men are many times more often the victims of domestic violence than are women.
+Indeed, if the genders were judged on a level playing field, it is quite clear from the evidence that men are many times more often the victims of domestic violence than are women

-SIX YEARS LATER - August 2007 - Given the amount of flak that I have received over the years for persistently claiming that it is men who make up the majority of victims of domestic violence, this latest research is, I must confess, extremely welcome.
+AH: SIX YEARS LATER - August 2007 - Given the amount of flak that I have received over the years for persistently claiming that it is men who make up the majority of victims of domestic violence, this latest research is, I must confess, extremely welcome.
 It shows that women are the main perpetrators of domestic violence ...

-Psychiatr News August 3, 2007
+Psychiatry News August 3, 2007

 Volume 42, Number 15, page 31